Contributing to Textpattern

 The page you’re reading now is part of the documentation project.
 Spot any errors?
 Want to add more documents or fix others?
 Want to convert and clean up our Textile docs to Markdown so they can be served from here?
 Then please clone the documentation repo, make changes and submit a Pull Request.

-master: for stable releases only.
+main: for stable releases only.
 Core devs only ever merge production-ready code here at release time.

 maint-x.y.z: for patching the most recent stable release.